blockchainian/cli/README.md

 ws/23.py << [[1,4,5],[1,3,4],[2,6]]
 ```

-Now that we have the problem description and the sample test case, start coding the solution and test it locally.
+Now that we have the problem description and the sample test case, start coding and test the solution locally.

 ```
 $ vim ./ws/23.py
 $ python ./ws/23.py
 ```

-Once the solution passes local tests, we can `check` it with or `push` it to the online judge.
+Once the solution passes test cases locally, we can `check` it with or `push` it to the online judge. `push` reports the runtime and number of tests passed.

 ```
 #:/heap/23-merge-k-sorted-lists> check